PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Navigate to the blocks page, click create new block, and select Azure Container Instance Credentials for the type.

-    Locate the client ID and tenant ID on your app registration and use the client secret you saved earlier.
+    Locate the client ID and tenant ID on your app registration and use the client secret value you saved earlier.
+Be sure to use the value of the secret, not the secret ID!

     Provide any other optional information and create your block.